ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/risk_correlation_ldlc_fpg_sbp_ikf/index.rst

 .. todo::
   Add equation

 where multiplication by 3 normalizes Spearman’s rho to be on the interval [-1,1].
-A result of the definition of copula H_2 is that Spearman’s rho, when written in terms of the integration of copulas,
+A result of the definition of copula H\ :sub:`2` is that Spearman’s rho, when written in terms of the integration of copulas,

 .. todo::
   Add equation